Maxa Financial is a digital financial institution offering some of the best high-interest savings and GIC rates in

 How To Open a Maxa Financial Account

-To become a member, you will need to complete the Maxa membership application form or call 1-866-366-6292.
+To become a member, you must complete the Maxa membership application form or call 1-866-366-6292.
 After that, you can set up deposits to your account using a cheque or electronic funds transfer.

 Members can also transfer account balances from another financial institution for both registered and non-registered accounts.
 Additional documentation is required to open a TFSA, RRSP, or RRIF account.